 A wide variety of trips, classes and local field trips, both fee-based and free!

 Trips vary in geographic destinations and provide an opportunity to get close to nature while exploring and learning about new habitats.
 Your travel dollar supports Portland Audubon while you do some excellent bird watching and wildlife viewing.
-Get an insider's look at trips with our International Birding Blog.
+REGISTER HERE

 Classes: Birding and Natural History